harsha198805/Product-Order-Management-System/README.md

 Now you can see your project at http://127.0.0.1:8000

-login to adminpanel with default credentials (admin@admin.com - password)
+login to super admin panel with default credentials (admin@admin.com - password)

 Firstly

 Add Customer,

-Add Products
+Add Products,

 Add Orders from the menu.